Dormington: Geography

 Dormington village is at the south side of the A438 road with its junction with Clay Hill Pit (road).
-Within the village is St Peter's Church, within the Deanery of Hereford, a dog grooming business at Dormington Court, and a modern residential development of detached and semidetached houses to the east of the church.
+Within the village is St Peter's Church, within the Deanery of Hereford.
 The part of the village at its south is known as Upper Dormington.
 Dormington village is connected by bus to Hereford and Ledbury.

 The parish, narrow in proportion to its length, is orientated north-west to south-east stretching a distance of 3 mi.
 Bordering parishes are Bartestree at the north-west, Weston Beggard at the north, Stoke Edith at the east, and Mordiford at the south-west.
 The parish comprises farms, fields, woodland and dispersed residential properties, and, at the east on Perton Lane, part of Perton Quarry which produces crushed limestone and lies mainly in the parish of Stoke Edith.
 The disused Dormington Quarry is to the south-east of Perton Quarry.
 The A438 road, running locally from Hereford to Ledbury, runs east to west through north of the parish.
 The River Frome flows through the extreme north-west of the parish.

 In 2011, the Dormington with Stoke Edith parish area was 804.89 ha in which lived 261 people.